Redenomination of the Azerbaijani manat

 The redenomination of the Azerbaijani manat was a reform of Azerbaijan's national currency, manat, when 1 new manat was equated to 5000 old manats.
 The redenomination was conducted in 2006 in accordance with the February 7, 2005 decree of Azerbaijani president Ilham Aliyev.
 Alongside banknotes of lower denomination, it re-introduced coins (qapiks) that had existed briefly in 1992–1993.
 Some banknotes retained their previous denominations, but their design was changed.
-The older banknotes officially ceased circulation after 1 January 2007, but they are exchanged by the Central Bank of Azerbaijan and its branches indefinitely, without restrictions or fee.
+The older banknotes officially ceased circulation after 1 January 2007, but they can be exchanged at the Central Bank of Azerbaijan and its branches indefinitely, without restrictions or fee.

 Decree

 The redenomination was initiated by presidential decree No. 189 "On Changing the Nominal Value of Banknotes and the Scale of Prices (Denomination) in the Republic of Azerbaijan" dated 7 February 2005.
 The cited reasons for the redenomination were the high scale of prices and the low nominal rate of the manat, which "cause difficulties in compiling briefs and reports in the accounting system and statistics, conducting interdepartmental and banking settlements, [and] instill uncertainty in the national currency in the population, particularly the business people".
 However, after 1994, the manat exchange rate had stabilized and for many years the price of the US dollar fluctuated within 4000 old manats.

 The decree on redenomination was published in the state newspaper Azerbaijan on 8 February 2005, issue 29.